 We are taught to acknowledge who our greatest teachers really are in medicine: our patients.
 Unfortunately, not all practicing physicians uphold this belief in the physician-patient dyad.
 In my training, I have personally been impressed by the teachings of my clinician faculty members who insist that the answers to many of patients’ issues lie in the patient-generated history not the physician-generated assessments.
 Because of this, there is immense value in identifying one’s strengths and weaknesses so that you can optimally serve your patients.
 Contextualizing this requirement with the definition of humility demonstrates that we must relinquish some of our perceived control over medicine in order to achieve the best health-related outcomes.

 So, what can we do to better ourselves so that we can achieve optimal health care outcomes?
-Unfortunately, the answer is not yet known: The empirical evidence just is not substantial enough to suggest one solution.
-Therefore, this knowledge gap does not preclude specific strategies from being used to strengthen our dispositional humility.
+Unfortunately, the answer is not completely known yet: the empirical evidence is not substantial enough to suggest one solution.
+However, this knowledge gap does not preclude specific strategies from being used to strengthen our dispositional humility.
 Humanities courses in undergraduate medical education have been shown to enhance humility and traits related to it.

 The consequence of relying on these courses too heavily is that the typical medical school curriculum does not allow for ample time to explore these topics.
 Frankly, it would be essentially impossible because men and women across the world spend large parts of their lives learning humanities-based skills.
 Therefore, it falls on us as medical students to actively seek opportunities like creative writing to fill in the gaps and — above all else — learn from those outside of medicine.